bikashs20250018/MIT653-Research-Methods-Group-2/Week3_LiteratureReview.md

 # 1. Introduction

-Artificial Intelligence (AI) has become an important technology in modern education.
-AI-powered e-learning platforms use adaptive learning algorithms, machine learning, and learning analytics to personalise educational content according to individual learners' needs, preferences, and performance.
-Unlike traditional e-learning systems, AI-based platforms can monitor learners' progress, recommend appropriate learning resources, and provide real-time feedback to improve learning outcomes.
+Technology such as artificial intelligence (AI), is becoming increasingly used in modern education.
+AI powered E-learning platforms employ adaptive learning algorithms, machine learning, and learning analytics to personalize the educational material presented to each learner based upon their own learning history, learning style, or learning preference.
+Furthermore, unlike other forms of E-learning, AI powered platforms are capable of tracking learners' progress, recommending appropriate learning materials, and providing immediate feedback to aid learners in achieving desired learning outcomes.

-This literature review analyses three highly relevant research papers to understand current developments, identify common themes, examine research methodologies, and highlight research gaps related to AI-powered personalised education.
+In this literature review we will be analyzing three well-researched studies that are extremely relevant to the topic at hand to gain a deeper understanding of current technological advancements in personalized education using AI to identify some commonalities among these studies; to compare the methodology used in these studies; and to discuss some potential areas of further research with respect to AI in personalized education.

 ---